indrekots/indrekots.github.io/_posts/articles/2016-07-17-how-to-control-an-rc-car-over-wifi-with-esp8266.md

 ## Getting started

-As mentioned previously, in my [first project]({{ site.url }}/articles/controlling-an-rc-car-with-arduino/ "Control an RC car with an Arduino") I did not open up the car itself.
+As mentioned previously, in my [first project]({{ site.url }}/articles/controlling-an-rc-car-with-arduino/ "Control an RC car with an Arduino") I did not open up the car.
 Obviously, if I want to start using the ESP8266 chip, I'm going to have to place it inside the car.
 So off I went to find a screwdriver.

 Having opened the car I found that it uses the standard RX-2/TX-2 chipset used in many cheap RC toys.
 Additionally the car came with two DC motors for moving and steering and LED head/taillights.
 After removing the original printed circuit board inside the car, there was enough room to place the ESP8266 board in it.